 Heather Bennett, Assistant Professor of Biology Heather L. Bennett is a neurobiologist.
 Dr. Bennett’s research focuses on understanding how the nervous system senses, responds to, and compensates for environmental and internal stress.
 More specifically, her laboratory aims to elucidate the genetic interactions, cellular and molecular mechanisms, as well as the neural circuitry that allow organisms to adapt and survive diverse stresses.
 Dr. Bennett’s work primarily uses Caenorhabditis elegans, a microscopic non-parasitic nematode worm, to investigate such questions and uses a multidisciplinary approach as well as combined techniques from molecular biology, genetics, and neuroscience.

-Cathy Collins, Assistant Professor of Biology (Website) How do anthropogenic changes such as nutrient deposition and fragmentation influence biodiversity?
+Cathy Collins, Associate Professor of Biology (Website) How do anthropogenic changes such as nutrient deposition and fragmentation influence biodiversity?
 How can we use this information to restore diversity and function to plant communities in degraded habitats?
 These general questions drive much of the work in professor Collins’ lab.
 By investigating spatial and temporal patterns of species’ abundances, she attempts to disentangle how the identity, order, and rate at which species undergo colonization and extinction dynamics depends on species traits, species interactions, and the quality and quantity of habitat.
 While Dr. Collins typically focuses on plants as a field “system”, she has addressed fundamental ecological questions with fungi, birds, insects, and mammals.

 Eli Dueker, Assistant Professor of Biology and Environmental and Urban Studies (Website) Eli Dueker, an environmental microbiologist, is also part of the Environmental and Urban Studies Program.
 His research is fueled by scientific questions relating to water sustainability and public health.
 His research focuses on the microbial ecology (bacteria, fungi, viruses) of water and air, and the overlooked consequences of connections and similarities between these populations in urban and rural areas.
 His research is conducted in a wide range of environments, including shallow drinking water aquifers, the open ocean, urban and rural coastlines, estuarine systems, freshwater streams, coastal forests, and puddles.
 He also works with students and local community members in monitoring water quality in the Saw Kill Watershed (where we get our drinking water) in the Bard Water Lab, located in the Bard Ecology Field Station.